ballerina-attic/module-ballerinax-pagerduty/src/pagerduty/Module.md

 # PagerDuty Module

-The Ballerina pagerduty connector allows you to work with pagerDuty users, escalationPolicies, services , schedules, services and incidents through the pagerduty Rest API.
+The Ballerina PagerDuty connector allows you to work with PagerDuty users, escalationPolicies, services, schedules, and incidents through the PagerDuty Rest API.
 It handles the API Token Authentication.
-Following tokens are using under this mechanism:
+Following tokens are can be used under this mechanism:

-* Account API token - It can access to all of the data on an account, and can either be granted read-only access or full access to read, write, update, and delete.
+*Account API token - It can access all the data in an account and can either be granted read-only access or full access to read, write, update, and delete.
-Only account administrators have the ability to generate account API tokens
+Only account administrators have the ability to generate account API tokens.
-* User API token - It can access to all of the data that the associated user account has access to
+* User API token - It can access all the data that the associated user account has access to.

->Note: According to the account's role permission, The user API token can access all the functionality what we have but
+>**Note:** According to the account's role permission, the user API token can access all the available functionality.
+However,
-> the account API token can't access the operations which to be need the `from email Id`.
-They are `createUser`, `createIncident`, `createEscalationPolicy`, `createSchedule`, `manageIncidents`, `updateIncident` and `addNote`.
+> the account API token can't access the operations, which need the `from email Id`.
+They are `createUser`, `createIncident`, `createEscalationPolicy`, `createSchedule`, `manageIncidents`, `updateIncident`, and `addNote`.

-Following groups are provided by Ballerina to interact with different API groups of the pagerDuty REST API.
+The following groups are provided by Ballerina to interact with the different API groups of the PagerDuty REST API.
-- **pagerDuty:Account** - The `Account` used to initiate the contact with pagerDuty API and create all the associated sub groups with the operations.
+- **pagerDuty:Account** - The `Account`, which is used to initiate the contact with the PagerDuty API and create all the associated sub groups with the operations.
-- **pagerDuty:Users** - The `Users` will be used to create/get/delete the Users/Contact methods/ Notification rules.
+- **pagerDuty:Users** - The `Users`, which will be used to create/get/delete the Users/Contact methods/ Notification rules.
-- **pagerDuty:EscalationPolicies** - The `EscalationPolicies` will be used to create/get/update/delete the escalation policies.
+- **pagerDuty:EscalationPolicies** - The `EscalationPolicies`, which will be used to create/get/update/delete the escalation policies.
-- **pagerDuty:Schedules** - This `Schedules` will be used to create/get/delete the schedules.
+- **pagerDuty:Schedules** - The `Schedules`, which will be used to create/get/delete the schedules.
-- **pagerDuty:Services** - This `Services` will be used to create/update|delete the services/integrations.
+- **pagerDuty:Services** - The `Services`, which will be used to create/update|delete the services/integrations.
-- **pagerDuty:Extensions** - This `Extensions` will be used to create/get/update/delete the extensions.
+- **pagerDuty:Extensions** - The `Extensions`, which will be used to create/get/update/delete the extensions.
-- **pagerDuty:Incidents** - The `Incidents` used to create/get/update/manage/delete/snooze the incidents and add notes into that.
+- **pagerDuty:Incidents** - The `Incidents`, which will be used to create/get/update/manage/delete/snooze the incidents and add notes into that.

 ## Compatibility